 Apprenticeships enable young people to learn at work with professional support from our UKTD Tutors.
 All apprenticeships are funded by the government through the ESFA (Education and Skills Funding Agency).
-From May 2017 19+ learners are still funded by the Government, but employers are required to pay 5% towards the cost of their apprenticeship.
-For further information and details please ask your UKTD Tutor or Regional Manager.

-Safeguarding - UKTD are committed to promoting the safety and wellbeing of all our learners and will work with you and your staff to ensure that learner safety is paramount.
-Further information and guidance regarding safeguarding can be found at Section 13 of this guide - "Safeguarding your Apprentice".
+Safeguarding - UKTD is committed to the safety and wellbeing of all our learners and will work with your son or daughter's employer to ensure that learner safety is paramount.
+Further information regarding safeguarding can be found in Section 12 of this guide - "Safeguarding and Wellbeing of all Apprentices".